Skip to content

 • remove_ansi_escape_codes: Whether to remove ANSI escape codes, such as text colors in standard output.

-1.3 Not Collecting Container stdout Logs
+1.3 Not Collecting Container Stdout Logs

-1.3.1 Disable stdout Log Collection for a POD
+1.3.1 Disable Stdout Log Collection for PODs

 apiVersion: apps/v1